hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 Formulas
 ********

-The ONC algorithm accommodates three distinct features that set the algorithm apart from the K-means clustering.
+The ONC algorithm accommodates three distinct features that set the algorithm apart from the traditional K-means clustering.
 These features are Silhouette Scores, the measure of clustering quality or *q*, and the distance matrix.
 The formulas of the said features are available below.

 * Silhouette Scores: